 Nobody wants to imagine themselves in an emergency, but being adequately prepared is crucial.
 When asked to list an emergency contact, you might simply write down the first relative or friend that comes to mind.
 However, an emergency contact plays a vital role, and you want to select the right person for the job.

-Below, we detail the importance of having an emergency contact, who you should select for this vital role, and what they must know to help you should the need arise.
+Below, we detail the importance of having an emergency contact, whom you should select for this vital role, and what they must know to help you should the need arise.

 Key Takeaways

-• Emergency contacts are crucial in deciding what happens to you in an emergency.
-They will need to make decisions on your behalf and ensure you receive proper treatment.
+Emergency contacts are crucial in deciding what happens to you in an emergency.
+They will need to make decisions on your behalf and ensure you receive proper medical treatment.

-• Your emergency contact should be somebody you have a strong relationship with who’s close to you in distance.
+Your emergency contact should be somebody you have a strong relationship with and who is close to you in distance.
 They should also have sufficient language proficiency.

 Importance of Having an Emergency Contact

 An emergency contact is the first person contacted on your behalf in an emergency.
-The facility or surrounding personnel will contact this person if you can’t and inform them of the present emergency.
-There are many reasons why having one in place is important.
+A medical facility or surrounding personnel will contact this person if you can’t speak for yourself and inform them of the emergency.
+There are many reasons why having an emergency contact in place is important.

 Assistance in Medical Emergencies

 In a medical emergency where you can’t make decisions, your emergency contact will do so in your place.
-An emergency contact who knows you and understands the intricacies of your health can make the best decision.
+An emergency contact who knows you and understands your health details can make the best decision.
 In some situations, this is the difference between survival and death.

 They should be equipped with information regarding any allergies you have, medications you take, or past medical treatments.
 In an emergency, communicating this information to medical professionals is vital.

-Your emergency contact can also serve as a receiver whom medical professionals can contact on your behalf to relay important information about your health/condition.
+Your emergency contact can also serve as a receiver whom medical professionals can contact on your behalf to relay important information about your health or condition.

 Power of Attorney in Medical Situations

 In an emergency, time is of the utmost importance.
 The first person doctors or medical professionals reach out to is your emergency contact.
-For them to determine the treatment you receive, you must grant them medical power of attorney.
+For your emergency contact to approve the treatment you receive, you must grant them medical power of attorney.

 Power of attorney gives your loved one the legal ability to make decisions if you’re incapacitated.
 Within a power of attorney, you can appoint a proxy, surrogate, or agent to act for you in an emergency and several backups to ensure you have someone to determine the proper treatment.